Luis Fernandez (footballer, born 2001): Hampton & Richmond Borough

 Fernandez signed for National League South club Hampton & Richmond Borough on 25 May 2022.
 Injury disrupted his opening months with the club, scoring his first goal in a 3–2 defeat at Dulwich Hamlet on 9 November 2022.
 He went on to make 27 appearances during the season, scoring five goals.
 In 2023–24, he made 46 appearances, scored three goals and also captained the team in the final match of the season.
 In April 2024, he was named Players’ Player of the Season, with manager Alan Julian commending his professionalism, resilience, and positive impact on the team.

 Eastleigh

 Fernandez signed for National League club Eastleigh on 13 May 2024 for an undisclosed fee.
 In January 2025, he was appointed as the club's Community Player Ambassador, a role involving engagement with local schools, charities, and youth development initiatives to promote sport and community involvement.
 Fernandez made 36 appearances in all competitions in his debut season, as Eastleigh finished 13th in the National League.

+Return to Hampton & Richmond Borough

+Fernandez returned to National League South club Hampton & Richmond Borough for an undisclosed fee on 10 February 2026, having left Eastleigh to seek regular first-team football.